 - Later, during the chorus, she says "bad bitch make you nervous", and considering she has called herself a bad bitch before, it's more than likely she's referring to herself here.

 - In "Bartier Cardi", Cardi takes this trope to a WHOLE NEW LEVEL.
 She talks about diamonds shining all over her body (21 precisely), insults people's intelligence, says that people's partners are attracted to her as though she's Molly (a psychoactive drug that causes euphoria and heighted sensations), admits to having sex with said partners, calls people lame, accuses people of being jealous of her ability to steal people's boyfriends and her rich lifestyle, and excessively flexes on not only her haters but her fans.

 - Rhyming with Itself: Be Careful ends four consecutive lines with shit.

-- Shout-Out: Let's just say she really enjoys shouting out he husband; Offset (from Migos) In her music.
+- Let's just say she really enjoys shouting out her husband, Offset (from Migos), in her music.

 - A Wild Rapper Appears!:

 - Wolverine Publicity: Within months of the release of "Bodak Yellow" she was all over the radio, appearing as a feature on three Top 10 songs in addition to her own music.

 - Word, Schmord!: Has described herself as a "regular degular schmegular girl from the Bronx."
 There's also her love of "schmoney".